-An electronic record will be kept of individuals work on the main server and examples of class work recorded in the school art book.
+An electronic record will be kept of individuals work on 2simple and examples of class work recorded in the school art book.
 From an early age children should give and receive constructive criticism of their work.
 Work should be judged against the ‘wilf’ that was set for each piece of work.
 At the end of the year, children will be graded as to whether they are Emerging, Expected or Exceeding the expectations for their year group.

 A bank of art resources will be built up over time to help in making this judgment and will be re-evaluated each year.

 All classes are expected to complete a minimum of 3 specific ‘design and make’ activities throughout the year as a minimum.
 They should include a food, a materials and a traditional structure task.
 Skills acquired within DT should be applied across all areas of the curriculum.

 Last year, Year four designed and made their own P.E. bags after testing different materials to see which would be the most suitable.